 All people, cities, public agencies, or other agencies proposing improvements or developments within the Bassett Creek watershed must submit sufficient information to the BCWMC engineer to determine the effect that their proposed project may have on the water resources of the watershed within the following guidelines.
-At the request of the member cities, the BCWMC engineer and/or board of commissioners will review plans for improvements or developments that would not otherwise trigger review.
+At the request of the cities, the BCWMC engineer and/or board of commissioners will review plans for improvements or developments that would not otherwise trigger review.
 Types of projects to be submitted for review and triggers for BCWMC review include:

 Floodplains

 Any proposed project that is located below the 1% (100-year flood) floodplain elevation or floodplain storage sites and would consist of a major alteration of existing structures, erection of new structures, filling, floodway encroachment, activities considered incompatible with acceptable floodplain uses or be subject to damage by the 1% (100–year) flood must be submitted to the BCWMC for review.
-Floodplain policies apply to structures such as buildings, bridges, footbridges, culverts, and pipe crossings of any nature, including sanitary sewer, water supply, electrical and telephone lines, and other utilities.
+Floodplain policies, requirements, and performance standards apply to structures such as buildings, bridges, footbridges, culverts, and pipe crossings of any nature, including sanitary sewer, water supply, electrical and telephone lines, and other utilities.
 Temporary and permanent docks or boardwalks, and work limited to minor grading (no filling or measurable change in contours) or maintenance in the floodplain do not require BCWMC review.
-This requirement only applies to the floodplain of the Bassett Creek trunk system.
+BCWMC review only applies to the floodplain of the Bassett Creek trunk system.
 Cities are responsible for managing other local floodplains.
-Floodplain requirements are included in Section 4.0.
+Floodplain requirements are described in Section 4.0.

 Rate Control

 Proposed new, nonlinear development projects that create one or more acres of new impervious surface or nonlinear redevelopment projects that create one or more acres of new and/or fully reconstructed impervious surface must be submitted to the BCWMC for rate control review.
 Proposed linear projects that create one or more acres of new and/or fully reconstructed impervious surface must be submitted to the BCWMC for rate control review.
-Requirements for rate control are described in Section 5.0.
+Rate control requirements are described in Section 5.0.

 Water Quality

 Proposed new, nonlinear development projects that create one or more acres of new impervious surface or nonlinear redevelopment projects that create one or more acres of new and/or fully reconstructed impervious surface must be submitted to the BCWMC for water quality review.
 Proposed linear projects that create one or more acres of new and/or fully reconstructed impervious surface must be submitted to the city for water quality review and permitting.
 Proposed linear projects that create five or more acres of new and/or fully reconstructed impervious surface must be submitted to the BCWMC for water quality review.
-Requirements for water quality treatment are described in Section 6.0.
+Water quality requirements are described in Section 6.0.

 Erosion and Sediment Control

 Proposed nonlinear projects that will result in 200 cubic yards or more of cut or fill or 10,000 square feet or more of land disturbance must be submitted to the BCWMC for erosion and sediment control review.
 Proposed linear projects that result in one or more acres of land disturbance must be submitted to the BCWMC for erosion and sediment control review.
 Individual single family home sites are exempt from erosion and sediment control review.
-Individual single family home sites that are subdivided to create four or more single family homes are not exempt from erosion and sediment control policies.
-Erosion and sediment control requirements are included in Section 7.0.
+Individual single family home sites that are subdivided to create four or more single family homes are not exempt from erosion and sediment control policies, requirements and performance standards.
+Erosion and sediment control requirements are described in Section 7.0.

 Lakes, Streams, and Wetlands